 3. Servicing and Repairs

-Another consideration when buying a car is what you can expect to pay for ongoing maintenance as well as incidental repairs.
+Another consideration when buying a car is what you can expect to pay for ongoing maintenance (plus incidental repairs).
 Some car models cost more than others to fix due to their build.

 For example, high-tech cars with complex electrical components typically cost more to repair than more basic models.
 In some cases, the rarity or country of origin of a car can also impact the servicing and repair costs as parts may be more difficult to source.

 Another aspect to consider is that engine parts wear out over time, so used cars can have higher ongoing maintenance costs than new ones.
 Components such as tyres, battery and lights may also require replacing not far down the track.
-It’s important to factor in any additional maintenance costs that may be required in the short to medium term as well as the long term.
+It’s important to factor in potential additional maintenance costs for the short to medium term as well as the long term.

-New cars typically come with a factory warranty, with most manufacturers now offering at least three to five years or around 100,000km.
+New cars typically come with a factory warranty.
+Most manufacturers now offer at least three to five years or around 100,000km.
 This will normally cover your repair costs should any mechanical defects arise during that timeframe.

 However, be aware that in many cases the warranty only remains valid if the car is serviced according to the service schedule and by an approved servicing centre.
 It can be worth your while to research the average costs of these services.
-Many popular car manufacturers offer capped price servicing for a significant period after purchase, so you can estimate how much you should budget for regular servicing costs.
+Many popular car manufacturers offer capped price servicing for a significant period after purchase.
+This helps you estimate how much you should budget for regular servicing costs.

 If you’re offered an extended warranty or dealer-specific warranty when purchasing a second-hand car from a dealership, be sure to read what’s included in the warranty and its clauses.

 A recent survey found Australian car owners were, on average, spending $71.50 a week (i.e. $3,718 a year) on fuel.
 The majority of Australian cars are powered by petrol and, less commonly, diesel.
-Either way, each vehicle performs differently when it comes to fuel efficiency and therefore the amount you’ll spend at the bowser.
+Either way, each vehicle performs differently when it comes to fuel efficiency.
+This then effects the amount you’ll spend at the bowser.

-Diesel engines are on average 20-30 per cent more efficient than equivalent petrol ones, though the purchase price of diesel vehicles is usually higher.
+Diesel engines are on average 20-30 per cent more efficient than equivalent petrol ones.
+However, the purchase price of diesel vehicles is usually higher.
 Historically, diesel has been more expensive than petrol, however in recent years we’ve seen this shifting.
-And so there’s no clear winner when it comes to long-term cost – the fuel efficiency of the specific model you’re considering will play a bigger role in determining the ongoing price.
+And so there’s no clear winner when it comes to long-term cost.
+The fuel efficiency of the specific model you’re considering will play a bigger role in determining the ongoing price.

 Some high-performance or European vehicles may require premium petrol, which comes at a higher price tag.
 Having said that, depending on the model, they may deliver greater fuel efficiency.
 Also keep in mind that while E10 petrol (petrol mixed with up to 10% ethanol) is cheaper than undiluted options, it doesn’t provide the same fuel economy.